lblod/ember-rdfa-editor/rfcs/selections.md

 `BasicSelection` objects should be displayed and handled as before: these are just shown as simple text cursors in the document.

-When a instance of a `ComponentSelection` is active, an attribute to the specific component can be added to indicate it is selected.
+When a instance of a `ComponentSelection` is active, an HTML attribute can be added to the specific component to indicate it is selected.
 Additionally the text cursor should be disabled.
 The selection of the component can be displayed using the attribute.

 When writing a selection to the DOM, we can determine which type of selection is active and display the selection accordingly.